 450-2 LIVING INDEPENDENTLY ( SSI "A" LIVING ARRANGEMENT)

-An individual or couple does receive both food and shelter from others living in the household, they must meet one of the following conditions to be considered as residing in an "A" living arrangement:
+If an individual or couple receives shelter from others living in the household, and all of their meals are provided by others within the household, they must meet one of the following conditions to be considered as residing in an "A" living arrangement:

 1. The person with whom the client lives is the client's spouse or alien sponsor whose income is deemed available to the client, or